The parameter is a required sensor property. The sensors in the system work mainly on the basis of the data received in the parameter.

-Parameters can be of any names.
-These names are predefined in the device configuration, for example, param199, param240, TEMP, pwr_int, gsm, can6, and the like.
-Read device specification to find out which parameters are available and what they measure.
-On the Messages tab, you can also request messages from the unit and view the available parameters in the corresponding column.
+Parameters can have any names.
+These names are predefined in the device configuration, for example, param199, param240, TEMP, pwr_int, gsm, can6, and so on.
+Read the device specification to find out which parameters are available and what they measure.
+Besides, you can request messages from the unit on the Messages tab and view the available parameters in the corresponding column.

 The same parameter can be used to create any number of sensors.
-The maximum number of sensors allowed can be viewed on the Account tab of the User settings dialog.
+You can see the maximum allowed number of sensors on the Account tab of the user settings.

 speed of motion

 altitude above sea level (maybe not supported by some devices)

 Unix time of the message

 time of registering a message on the server

 Some rare types of devices may not support any of these parameters, e. g., altitude or speed.